icemiliang/icemiliang.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student at Arizona State University.
-My research interests lie in the intersection of machine learning and computer vision, particularly in functional mapping and its applications in clustering, embedding learning, domain adaptation, 3D registration, generative modeling, etc. I also worked on unsupervised depth estimation from monocular color images.
+My research interests lie in the intersection of machine learning and computer vision, particularly in functional mapping and its applications in clustering, domain adaptation, 3D registration, generative modeling, etc. I also worked on unsupervised depth estimation from monocular color images.
 I have interned at Bosch and Intuitive Surgical.

-I am open to a full-time scientist/engineer position focusing on machine learning and computer vision, starting in May 2020.
+I am open to a full-time scientist/engineer position focusing on machine learning and/or computer vision, starting in May 2020.

-Select Work
+Recent Work
 ======
 Mi, Liang, Zhixin Yan, and Ren Liu, "Self-Supervised Depth Estimation with Sparse Depth and Superpixel-based Planar Constraints".
 [Under review]